It's okay if you need help. You are not alone.

 - For more information on coping with traumatic loss, please click here (PDF).

 University Health Services has a multitude of outreach programs to address stress and depression and to reach out to under-served and at-risk students.
 In addition to in-person workshops and trainings, Counseling and Psychological Services (CPS) has multiple counselors who work in a variety of satellite offices located across different campus departments.
 Special efforts are made to reach out to faculty, staff and GSIs who work closely with students and can be “gatekeepers” to their getting help.
 Several grants through SAMHSA (Substance Abuse and Mental health Services) and through State of California have helped to fund suicide prevention efforts since 2005.
-Here are some important resources to be aware of:
+Additional resources:

 Gatekeeper Training Programs: